This page provides information on the V-Ray Hair Material.

 The primary specular component represents light that is reflected off the outer surface of a hair strand.
 The secondary specular component represents light that goes through the hair strand and is reflected off the back surface.
 The transmission component represents light that goes through the hair strand.

-The image below illustrates the meaning of the three components:
+The image on the right illustrates the meaning of the three components.

 Example: VRayHairMtl Presets